-- There's a comic book adaptation of A Tale of Two Cities, where Madame Defarge's death by a pistol shot, point-black, to the forehead, is a Pretty Little Headshot, which somehow also results in Blood from the Mouth and the nose.
+- There's a Comic Book Adaptation of A Tale of Two Cities, where Madame Defarge's death by a pistol shot, point-black, to the forehead, is an example, which somehow also results in Blood from the Mouth and the nose.

 - Averted in The Punisher MAX which, due to the absence of content restrictions, allows the artists to show exactly what happens when someone is shot in the head.
 Its not pretty.◊